rymane/katacoda-scenarios/CI/step5.md

 Run the tests `npm run test`{{execute}}.

-**Note:** There is no need to mock the data model in the other tests since the API endpoints calls responds already in the policy middleware, which means that `Todos.create` newer gets called.
+**Note:** There is no need to mock the data model in the other tests we created in the previous step.
+This is because the API responses are sent in the policy middleware, which means that `Todos.create` newer gets called.

 `jest.mock(moduleName)`- Mocks the module given as a parameter.